-Make Money As a Stay Home Mom: 8 Tips to Get Extra Cash
+Making Money As a Stay-At-Home Mom: 8 Tips to Make Money Today

 If you don’t feel comfortable doing the paperwork yourself, pay someone you feel is competent to help with the sale.
 It’s definitely cheaper than a realtor.

 If you need a little more coaching, do the ForSaleByOwner route.
-You will list on MLS and can get help from local real estate agents.
-You will pay a little more, but you may have more peace of mind.
+You can list on MLS and get help from local real estate agents.
+You will pay a little more, but you will have peace of mind.

 Yesterday, we sold our car on Craigslist.
-This is one of the best ways to make money as a stay home mom.
+If you want to know how to make money as a stay home mom, selling a car is one of the best things to do.
 It’s all about marketing.
 You don’t have to leave the house to do this.
 It’s all done on the computer.

 It’s easy.
 Just list the car with the pictures, and the buyers will come to you.
-We have listed our car a few other places, but we got the fastest response with Craigslist.
+We listed our car in a few other places, but we got the fastest response from Craigslist.

-Recently, I listed our car at about 10 a.m. on a Saturday morning.
+The one I just sold I listed at about 10 a.m. on a Saturday morning.
 We had inquiries within 30 minutes.
 It sold by 2 p.m.
 (Weekends are good for listing things.)

 This will be the second car we have sold on Craigslist.
 The first car we sold, we actually made a $500 profit on the car.
 We bought it and didn’t like it.
 We turned around and sold it.
-Many people do that as a side business.
-(Good idea)
+Many people do this as a side business.